Girl (William Wei song)

 Girl (女孩 (女孩, Nǚhái)) is a song recorded by Taiwanese mandopop singer-songwriter William Wei.
 The song was written by Wei and arranged by JerryC.
 It was released as a single by Linfair Records on May 28, 2015.
 "Girl" was released in support of Wei's third concert, Free That Girl.
-It was later used as the opening theme song of television series, Baby Daddy.
+It was later used as the opening theme song of the television series Baby Daddy.

 "Girl" received positive reviews and was a commercial success.
 The music video featuring Xie Yilin was released on June 2, 2016.
 It was directed by Kidding (許智彥).

 Background and composition

 Written by Wei and arranged by JerryC, "Girl" is a pop song that incorporates elements of disco.
 Despite appearing to be about a boy's confession for a girl, "Girl" was actually written from the perspective of a father to his daughter.
 Wei explained the inspiration came from the unique bond he observed between his producer and his producer's daughter.
 He realised that there are not many Chinese songs that talks about a father's selfless love and unconditional devotion for his child.
 Hence, Wei decided to pen a song that touches on a father's love for his daughter.
 The lyrics encapsulated the endless wishes and unconditional love by a father for his daughter.